kai-niemi/chaos/README.md

     UPDATE account set balance=? where id = 2; -- balance @2 - 5
     COMMIT;

+This type of interleaving then hopefully results in a conflicting order of operations causing the database to rollback transactions with a transient, retryable errors (40001 code) when running under 1SR.
+When running under RC it results in lost updates (expected).

-Which means the interleaving can result in a conflicting ordering, something like with only two concurrent transactions (T1 and T2):
+Something like the following when using just two concurrent transactions (T1 and T2):

     BEGIN; --T1
     BEGIN; --T2